VikingRobotics/2014_Base/README.md

 # TODO

-* Get java on Viking3
-* Document how to make the Arduino work as a joystick
-* Operator station/board/thing!
-Finish making that so operators get real practice.
-* Get vision processing working to detect when goal is hot.
-Need to make vision processing talk to pynetworktables
-* Modify SmartDashboard code and template to be helpful for debugging.
-  Do we want two SmartDashboard templates?
-One for drivers, one for debugging
+* Programming team meetings!
+630 every night.
+* Sync the code that Paul had with Github code
+* Add photoswitch config code.
+The align function is there, but the sensors aren't hooked up
+* Test/tune autonomous.
+Encoders!
+Can we use em?
 * Figure out LiveWindow.
 This could help a lot with debugging.
+* Get vision processing working to detect when goal is hot.
+* Simplify the code: rename variables, make sure it's understandable
+* Ensure arduino joystick stuff is documented
+* Modify SmartDashboard code and template to be helpful for drivers

 * Add [motor safety feature to shooter?](http://wpilib.screenstepslive.com/s/3120/m/7912/l/79730-using-the-motor-safety-feature)